What’s in a credit score?

 Each type of credit you hold and each credit provider you borrow from has a different level of risk associated with them.
 For example, a loan from a payday lender may have a different impact on your score than a loan from a bank.

 Information about your credit accounts allows a potential credit provider to better assess your current situation and whether or not you are in a position to take on more credit.
-Using your credit account information to calculate your score is still relatively new in Australia, so you may find that your credit providers are not yet reporting any of this information about you to CBRs.
-Keep an eye out because it’s only a matter of time before you start seeing this information pop up on your credit file.

 In simplest terms, your repayment history states whether or not you have paid your bills on time over the last 2 years.
 Only credit providers that hold an Australian Credit Licence can report your repayment history.
 This means that payments made to utility companies or telcos will not show up on your credit file, however defaults can still be recorded.